-Take a clear look at our chart above, note that the price at A and RSI all had clear lows, when price hit a new low at B, the RSI formed a high.
-This is a bullish divergence and indicates an uptrend trend hence a buy signal
+From the chart above, note that the price at A and RSI all had clear lows, when price hit a new low at B, the RSI formed a high.
+This is a bullish divergence and indicates an uptrend trend hence a buy signal.

 Combining RSI with support and resistance is used with RSI

 This commonly applies very well while trading ranging markets.
 As prices bounces off support and resistance levels in a range, watch RSI for overbought and oversold conditions.